hafeez3000/launchcode5.com/hugo/content/posts/lip-service-to-security.md

 +++
 date = 2014-08-12T21:49:12Z
 draft = true
-title = "about"
+title = "Organizations Paying Lip Service to Security"

 +++
-Some content created in Hugo - testing
+Organizations Paying Lip Service to Security
 --------------------------------------

 This is before the highlight